 The tile dust and water will create some dirty sludge that you’ll need to clean off of the bit before drilling the next hole.

-When finished creating all holes, peel off the painter’s tape and clean up any remaining sludge from the wall.
+When finished creating all holes, peel off the pieces of tape and clean up any remaining sludge from the wall.

 The wall anchors I bought also came with its own drill bit, which I found that I did have to use even after doing all of this with the specialized bit.
 The hole for the anchors was just a smidge too tight, and I didn’t want to risk the anchor breaking the tile when I tapped it into the wall; luckily the second bit for the anchors etched away just a small sliver more (it did chip the edge of the hole in the tile though, so I was glad to have used the other bit first), and the anchors popped in with a few light taps of a rubber mallet.

 That’s enough for this post, but I’m very happy that these shelves are finally done and ready for a supporting role (ha) in the rest of the laundry room makeover.
-The full floating shelf DIY will be up next week!
+The full floating shelf tutorial is now ready, too!